 This cloud folder was created to use data as freely as possible and to devote work to the public domain.
 So as a knowledge sharing organization and open data sharing organization will use public domain licenses.
 In this way, most of the data in this database can be used by anyone with any tool at any destination.
 The use of public domain licenses requires attention to the control and management of databases to prevent them from being harmed by unfair competition.

-What steps will be taken to help the research community know that your data exists?

-For the question of how to access data, designers can choose a repository that assigns persistent identifiers (such as DOI) to data sets.
-This will ensure stable access to the data set and allow it to be retrieved by various discovery tools.

 Responsibilities and Resources

 Identify who will be responsible for managing this project's data during and after the project and the major data management tasks for which they will be responsible.